 In 2012, Borromeo Seminary launched Tolle Lege, a summer camp for high school seniors.
 The camp, which has been featured on national television, exposes students to the richness of the Church’s intellectual life.

 In 2013, a year after beginning a new vocations initiative called the New XII, Borromeo Seminary welcomed its largest freshman class in nine years.

-Under the leadership of Bishop Richard Lennon and its Rector, Father Mark Latcovich, Borromeo Seminary continues to provide St. Mary Seminary with the majority of its seminarians and the Diocese of Cleveland with the majority of its priests.
+Under the leadership of its Rector, Father Mark Latcovich, Borromeo Seminary continues to provide St. Mary Seminary with the majority of its seminarians and the Diocese of Cleveland with the majority of its priests.